obra/keyboardio-tariff-blog-post/README.md

 A simple tool to update the tariff rates and product prices in the Keyboardio tariff blog post.

+The live blog post can be found at: [An Open Letter to U.S. Customers](https://shop.keyboard.io/blogs/news/an-open-letter-to-u-s-customers)

 ## Usage

 ```bash